geneas/lua/README.md

 Returns the greatest common divisor of a and b as an mpi object. a and b may be mpi objects or lua numbers.

+_mpi.factorial(x)_

+Returns x! as an mpi object. x must be convertible to an mpi object.

 _mpi.read(str, radix)_

 Convert str to an mpi object using the specified radix (2..36)